jina-ai/docs/chapters/what_neural_search.md

 ##### Flexibility

 Traditional searches are very brittle.
-For example, unless a developer creates a rule that states "red", "scarlet" and "crimson" are very similar, there's no way the search engine would "know" that.
+For example, unless you create a rule that states "red", "scarlet" and "crimson" are very similar, there's no way the search engine would "know" that.
 So if a user searches `red sneakers`, crimson or scarlet sneakers wouldn't rank highly in the search results.

 Neural search uses algorithms that have been trained on huge datasets to understand natural language.
 So it's likely whatever synonym for red you can think up, the algorithm (and thus your search engine) already knows it.
 The result?
 Crimson and scarlet sneakers rank highly for the search term `red sneakers`.